MaestroDerek/webAssignment02/assignment04.md

 # MNDP

-MongoDB NGINX Django Pythong, These are used in a stack for the website Reddit.
+MongoDB NGINX Django Python, These are used in a stack for the website Reddit.